User guideAI DetectionScanning repositories

 MCP server configuration

-The scanner detects Model Context Protocol (MCP) configuration files such as mcp.json and claude_desktop_config.json.
-These files define MCP servers that extend AI assistants with external tools and data sources, and are flagged as agent-type findings.
+The scanner picks up Model Context Protocol (MCP) config files like mcp.json and claude_desktop_config.json.
+These define MCP servers that give AI assistants access to external tools and data, so they're flagged as agent-type findings.

 Export and visualization

-• Risk scoring: Calculate an AI Governance Risk Score (AGRS) that evaluates findings across five risk dimensions.
-Optionally enable LLM-enhanced analysis for narrative summaries, recommendations, and suggested risks that can be added to your risk register.
+• Risk scoring: Calculate an AI Governance Risk Score (AGRS) across 5 risk dimensions.
+You can also enable LLM-enhanced analysis for written summaries, recommendations, and suggested risks to add to your risk register.

-• View graph: Opens an interactive dependency graph showing relationships between AI components.
-Nodes represent findings and edges show inferred dependencies based on shared files and providers.
+• View graph: Open an interactive dependency graph.
+Nodes are findings, edges are inferred dependencies based on shared files and providers.

-• Export AI-BOM: Downloads the scan results as an AI Bill of Materials (AI-BOM) in JSON format.
-The AI-BOM follows a CycloneDX-inspired structure and includes all detected components, their providers, risk levels, and file locations.
+• Export AI-BOM: Download scan results as an AI Bill of Materials (AI-BOM) in JSON.
+The format is CycloneDX-inspired and includes all detected components, providers, risk levels, and file locations.

 AI-BOM for compliance

-The AI-BOM export provides a structured inventory of AI components suitable for regulatory submissions, vendor assessments, and internal governance documentation.
+The AI-BOM export gives you a structured inventory of AI components you can use for regulatory submissions, vendor assessments, or internal documentation.

 Compliance references

-Security findings include industry-standard references to help with compliance reporting:
+Security findings include standard reference IDs for compliance reporting:

-• CWE: Common Weakness Enumeration — industry standard for software security weaknesses (e.g., CWE-502 for deserialization vulnerabilities)
+• CWE: Common Weakness Enumeration, the standard catalog for software security weaknesses (e.g., CWE-502 for deserialization)

-• OWASP ML Top 10: OWASP Machine Learning Security Top 10 — identifies critical security risks in ML systems (e.g., ML06 for AI Supply Chain Attacks)
+• OWASP ML Top 10: OWASP Machine Learning Security Top 10, covering the top ML security risks (e.g., ML06 for AI Supply Chain Attacks)

 Scanning private repositories